WILLIAM TAYLOR REID

 My e-mail address is

 As you probably know by now, I am a storm chaser.
 How in the world does a wee lad from California wind up chasing and documenting some of the most severe weather imaginable?
 Heck if I know—–it just worked out that way!
-In high school I was an astronomy buff.
-My friend had an awesome 10-inch reflector telescope, and we spent countless nights peering into the heavens and looking for the faintest nebulae and galaxies in the star atlas.
+In high school I was an astronomy buff.My friend had a beautiful 10-inch reflector telescope, and we spent countless nights peering into the heavens and looking for the faintest nebulae and galaxies in the star atlas.
 I went into college as an astronomy/physics major, but took a weather class in my first semester.
 By my second semester, I had switched my major to Climatology/Geography.
-Maybe it was all of the calculus and physics in the Astronomy program that intimidated me a little.
-Maybe it was the lure of studying weather and climate and my love of working with numbers and statistics that pulled me into Climatology.
+The study of weather and climate, and especially geography, had a real appeal to me, and seemed to be a bit more “grounded” than astronomy.

 I loved taking the weather and climatology courses at CSUN.
 I never really liked going to school, but I must admit now that I enjoyed learning how the atmosphere worked.
 CSUN had an excellent climatology program, headed by Dr. Arnold Court, my advisor.
 It was by chance, a total fluke, that I wound up at a school with a highly-respected climatology program.
 I enrolled at CSUN because it was the nearest four-year college, and I could afford the tuition.
 It was also about this time, my first year in college (1976), when I was given a rain gage as a Christmas gift.
-Awesome!
 Up until this point in my life I had never thought about taking weather measurements or observations.
 As much as I can recall, I didn’t think about the weather too much growing up.
 I certainly enjoyed extreme weather.
 I loved heat waves and thunderstorms.
 We had plenty of heat waves in the valley, and very few thunderstorms.

-By March of 1977 I had purchased a dial max-min thermometer and had posted it on the north side of the house, where I could see it through the kitchen window.
+By March of 1977 I had purchased a cheap-o dial max-min thermometer and had posted it on the north side of the house, where I could see it through the kitchen window.
 This is when I began recording the high and low temperatures and any precipitation every day for my little unofficial station in Woodland Hills.
 In my weather book I wrote down what the weather was like.
 I began to pay closer attention to weather forecasts on the TV and in the newspaper, I learned that there were phone numbers I could call for aviation forecasts and local airport observations, and I started listening to NOAA weather radio.
-In 1978 I put together a cheap Heathkit weather station which included wind instruments, which I mounted on the roof.
+In 1978 I put together a Heathkit weather station which included wind instruments, which I mounted on the roof.
 Why did weather fascinate me?
 Why did I feel compelled to measure and record all of this stuff?
 The weather where I lived was decidedly boring and monotonous almost all of the time, it seemed.
 Storms were few and usually weak.
 It was sunny and pleasant day after day.
 My developing passion must have been driven by a general inquisitiveness and fascination with the atmosphere.
 I needed to know why it was hotter or colder day to day, or hotter or colder or wetter or drier where I lived compared to surrounding places.
 Woodland Hills seemed like a special place climatologically, as it tended to be hotter in summer and colder in winter than other areas of Los Angeles.
-I loved recording the weather each day.
+I looked forward to recording the weather each day.

 By 1980 I had a fancy new Heathkit Digital weather station set up at home, and my Climatology advisor, Dr. Court, loaned me several standard weather instruments which I set up in the backyard!
 These included a standard-sized cotton region thermometer shelter, a Belfort hygro-thermograph and a Belfort recording weighing rain gage.
 These instruments provided continuous (and accurate and official) temperature and precipitation data.
 I phoned in my daily data into the Los Angeles Daily News in 1980, and to the National Weather Service beginning in 1983.
 Woodland Hills was on the local and national weather map, thanks to me and my school’s generosity.

-After college I worked briefly with as a hydrologic technician with the Corps of Engineers, and then was hired by Continental Weather Services, a private weather company in Encino.
+After college I worked briefly as a hydrologic technician with the Corps of Engineers, and then was hired by Continental Weather Services, a private weather company in Encino.
 I did climate studies and some forecasting for Continental Weather, and learned to read the weather maps and forecast charts which arrived on the “Difax” machine printer.
 Hourly weather observations arrived constantly through the computer.
 It was the perfect place for a weather nut to work!

 photo credits: Charles Bustamante